ENSYMORA (Energy systems

 meetings, a seminar, and at least 10 presentations at inter-national

-Møller Andersen, M.Econ., Head of Energy Systems Analysis Programme,
+Møller Andersen, M.Econ., Professor, Energy Systems Analysis Group,